Agent8 GameServer SDK

 }

-ULTRA IMPORTANT: \`server.js\` must be placed in the root of the project. <boltAction type="file" filePath="server.js">
+- **Legacy projects**: `server.js` must be placed in the project root <boltAction type="file" filePath="server.js">Last updated on